Giving to the Michael and Elaine Serling Institute for Jewish Studies and Modern Israel

 Kenneth Waltzer Jewish Studies Faculty Professional Development and Enrichment Fund

-Fund for Yiddish Language and Culture
+The Fund for Yiddish Language and Culture

-Established by an anonymous donor, the Fund for Yiddish Language and Culture promotes knowledge and pleasure in the Yiddish language and culture.
+The Fund for Yiddish Language and Culture promotes knowledge and pleasure in the Yiddish language and culture.
 With support from the fund, Jewish Studies offers students and the community one or more programs on subjects related to Yiddish language and culture annually.